tonyds247/Recommendationsystem_Master-slave_Pyspark/README.md

 # Recommendationsystem_Master-slave_Pyspark

-Here's an example of how to deploy PySpark for cluster processing:
+Here's an example of deploying PySpark for cluster processing:

 First, install and configure PySpark on your local machine.